dubesoftware/business-second-service/README.md

 # business-secondr
 A minimal Flask application with an GET endpoint that calculates and returns business seconds between two valid ISO 8601 dates (or returns appropriate error information on failed requests).
-The application tests that the dates provided do not fall on a South Africa holiday, are weekdays and (when hours are provided) are work hours in the format ```yyyy-mm-ddThh:mm:ss.ffffff```.
+The application tests that the datetimes provided do not fall on a South Africa holiday, are weekdays and fall within work hours in the format ```yyyy-mm-ddThh:mm:ss.ffffff```.

 In order to test the application, use the following URL with the default Flask development server address and port: